FortinetCloudCSE/data-security-101/content/002HandsOnLab/002_lab_access_instructions/index.md

 {{% notice warning %}} Please note that the FortiDLP management console is a shared environment.
 Any changes made can impact other users if not properly scoped via labels.
 Please see the "Lab Rules of Engagement" page before making any changes.{{% /notice %}}

-1)  Open your preferred browser (Chrome, Edge, or Firefox) and navigate to:
+1)  Open your Chrome Browser on the virtual endpoint and navigate to the below URL:

 https://fortidlp-training.reveal.nextdlp.com/